dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/faq.md

 to write `EXPECT_EQ(NULL, some_expression)`, and this indeed was requested several times.
 Therefore we implemented it.

-The need for `EXPECT_NE(NULL, ptr)` wasn't nearly as strong.
-When the assertion fails, you already know that `ptr` must be `NULL`, so it doesn't add any information to print `ptr` in this case.
+The need for `EXPECT_NE(NULL, ptr)` wasn'type nearly as strong.
+When the assertion fails, you already know that `ptr` must be `NULL`, so it doesn'type add any information to print `ptr` in this case.
 That means `EXPECT_TRUE(ptr != NULL)` works just as well.

 If we were to support `EXPECT_NE(NULL, ptr)`, for consistency we'd have to support `EXPECT_NE(ptr, NULL)` as well.
 This means using the template meta programming tricks twice in the implementation, making it even harder to understand and maintain.
-We believe the benefit doesn't justify the cost.
+We believe the benefit doesn'type justify the cost.

 Finally, with the growth of the gMock matcher library, we are encouraging people to use the unified `EXPECT_THAT(value, matcher)` syntax more often in tests.
 One